Code-Institute-Submissions/MS1-Portfolio-4/README.md

 1. I had issues with images on small and large devices, I addressed this issue using media queries on my CSS, targeting the images and text that did not adapt properly.
-2. Some images took to long to load so i had to reduce the size of the file
+2. Some images took to long to load so I had to reduce the size of the file
 3. I had issues centering the images, I used bootstrap d-flex justify-content-center to accomplish this.
-4. I had an issue with the hover effect, originally when you hovered over the image it will turn black and a clickable text would be hightlighted, but after some feedback from users i realized it was better to make the whole image clickable otherwise some users would not realize they could click on the project.
-So i modified the original hover effect to turn the screen black with the text and makeit all clickable.
+4. I had an issue with the hover effect, originally when you hovered over the image it will turn black and a clickable text would be highlighted, but after some feedback from users, I realized it was better to make the whole image clickable otherwise some users would not realize they could click on the project.
+So i modified the original hover effect to turn the screen black with the text and make it all clickable.

 ## Credits

--   The Contact form was copied from Stefan Rusu – codepen, i only did some slight modifications.
+-   The Contact form was copied from Stefan Rusu – codepen, I only did some slight modifications.
 -   The hover effect on the images was taken from https://www.w3schools.com
 -   I took inspiration and ideas from these websites https://kingstudio.ro/demos/mnml/index6.html and https://www.marioferrarini.com/
 -   All content in the "Works"  "Home" and “Project” sections were written by me.
 -   All images were created and provided by Juan Pablo Tazzioli.
 -   My Mentor Antonio Rodriguez for helping me when I was stuck.
 -   The slack community for its extensive Q&A, I found most of the answers to my problems there.
--   Jim Lynx for the "MS1 planning" session video that gave a good sarting point and resources to got me started.
+-   Jim Lynx for the "MS1 planning" session video gave a good starting point and resources to got me started.